Constructing group actions on quasi-trees and applications to mapping class groups: Applications of the construction

+As we said Manning \cite{manning} used bounded cohomology/quasi-morphisms to show that many groups acted on quasi-trees.
+Conversely, the existence of actions of a group on a quasi-tree (with a hyperbolic WPD element) has a consequence that the second bounded cohomology (even with coefficients in certain representations) is ``big''.
+One can use such actions to give unified constructions of quasi-morphisms on various groups $G$, and even quasi-cocycles with coefficients in unitary representations in uniformly convex Banach spaces.
+The case of the regular representation on $\ell^2(G)$ is of particular importance (see \cite{monod.icm}).
+We investigate this in \cite{uc}.

+In fact, Theorem H can be regarded as a completion of Manning's program \cite{manning} showing that all (known) groups with big second bounded cohomology admit (many) interesting actions on quasi-trees.

-By contrast, there are many groups that do not admit nontrivial actions on a quasi-tree.
+By contrast, there are many groups that do not admit nontrivial (namely, orbits are unbounded) actions on a quasi-tree.
 Recall \cite{manning:qfa} that a group $G$ satisfies QFA if every action on a quasi-tree has bounded orbits.
 Equivalently (see e.g. \cite{manning}) every quasi-action on a tree has bounded orbits.
-If $G$ is an irreducible lattice in a higher rank semi-simple Lie group with finite center, it is expected that $G$ has QFA (see \cite{manning:qfa,ozawa} for special cases).
+If $G$ is an irreducible lattice in a higher rank semi-simple Lie group with finite center, it is expected that $G$ has QFA.
+For $SL_n(\Z)$, $n\geq 3$, this is a result of Manning \cite{manning:qfa}.